anqua/at-a/research.md

 ---

 ## Research Themes
-We conduct research on the following directions:
+We conduct research on the following directions: computational tools including AI for design and archietcture and digital fabrication using natural materials for design and architecture in the context of design for sustainability.

-We publish across the following fields: architecture, design, human-computer interaction, media art
+We publish across the following fields: architecture&design, human-computer interaction, media art We also exhibit design and artworks in various venues.

 ### Computational and AI tools for architecture and design
 Investigating practical and theoretical implications of computational tools and AI on design processes.